Despite being the largest, most populated hamlet on the North Fork, Riverhead also has a bit of an underdog tag.

-And if it’s a casual dinner experience you’re looking for, you can’t go wrong with Turkuaz Grill, Mazi and Pera Bell Food Bar East — or dial it up a notch for a more formal dinner at Preston House.
+And if it’s a casual dining experience you’re looking for, you can’t go wrong with Turkuaz Grill or Pera Bell Food Bar East — or dial it up a notch for a more formal dinner at The Preston House.

 Of course, a trip to Riverhead wouldn’t be complete without a trip to the farm stand, so be sure to stop by Garden of Eve Organic Farm or pick up some local horseradish from Schmitt’s Family Farm.

 If it’s the outdoors you seek, be sure to rent a kayak from Peconic Paddler or experience camping at the beach at Indian Island.

 Riverhead might not always get the credit it deserves as a North Fork destination, but the more time you spend there, the harder it is to ignore just how much there is to experience.